Empirical Bayesian Multi-Bandit Learning: Proof of Theorem

-\begin{lemma} The estimation error $\hat{\boldsymbol{\beta}}_{k,j,t} -\boldsymbol{\beta}_{k,j}$ can be explicitly decomposed into two interpretable components: one capturing the discrepancy from the prior-informed estimator, and the other reflecting uncertainty from observational noise, as shown below,
+\begin{lemma} The estimation error $\hat{\boldsymbol{\beta}}_{k,j,t} - \boldsymbol{\beta}_{k,j}$ can be explicitly decomposed into two interpretable components: the first captures the discrepancy arising from the prior-informed estimator, while the second reflects the uncertainty due to observational noise, as shown below.